 Section 1.
 Definitions.
 D. Classification Seniority.
 4. Reallocations.
 Eliminate outdated reference.

-Class seniority for employees whose positions are reallocated to an equal or lower class after July 1, 1981, shall include service in the class from which they were reallocated, regardless of whether or not the class is a related class in accord with this section.
+Class seniority for employees whose positions are reallocated to an equal or lower class, shall include service in the class from which they were reallocated, regardless of whether or not the class is a related class in accord with this section.

 Section 2.
 Seniority Earned Under Previous collective Bargaining Agreements.
 Eliminate outdated reference.

-Employees shall continue to have their seniority calculated as provided under the 1981-1983 collective bargaining agreement or memoranda of understanding except as specifically provided elsewhere in this Agreement.
+Employees shall continue to have their seniority calculated under the collective bargaining agreement or memoranda of understanding except as specifically provided elsewhere in this Agreement.

 Section 3.
 Seniority Rosters.
 Add language to allow for placement on either physical or electronic bulletin boards.

-No later than November 30 and May 31 of each year, the Appointing Authority shall prepare and post seniority rosters on official bulletin boards for each of its seniority units…
+No later than November 30 and May 31 of each year, the Appointing Authority shall prepare and post seniority rosters on official physical or electronic bulletin boards for each of its seniority units…

 ARTICLE 16 – VACANCIES, FILLING OF POSITIONS